dchen9247/SuikaGame/README.md

 ## 🎮 Gameplay

 Drag and drop fruits into a box.
-When two of the same fruit collide, they combine into a larger one!
-Be strategic—don’t let the box overflow!
+When two of the same fruit collide, they combine.
+Don't let the container overflow.

 ---